Home » RECIPES » SAVORY » Smoked Pork Butt

 • 1 tablespoon black pepper

-• ½ cup apple cider vinegar; - or apple juice
+• ½ cup apple cider vinegar - or apple juice

 INSTRUCTIONS

-• Pour the apple cider vinegar into the disposable aluminum pan and continue to smoke until the pork butt reaches 165° F.
+• Smoke pork butt until it reaches 145 °F. Pour the apple cider vinegar into the disposable aluminum pan and continue to smoke until the pork butt reaches 165 °F.

 VIDEO